 Website Design and Development Process - the Life-Cycle Steps

-Here are the main ecommerce & corporate website development project stages we usually go through in our studio:
+Here are the main ecommerce & corporate website development project stages we usually go through in our agency:

 - Client briefing